 - Other Eligibility Requirements

-Individuals are not required to have a DUNS number or be registered in SAM.gov.
+Individuals are not required to be registered in SAM.gov.

 - Content and Form of Application Submission

 Please follow all instructions below carefully.
 Proposals that do not meet the requirements of this announcement or fail to comply with the content of application guidelines will be ineligible.

 Please ensure that your proposal complies with the following requirements:

 - It clearly addresses the goals and objectives of this funding opportunity;

 - It is in English and its budget is in U.S. dollars;

 - It does not exceed six (6) pages, including budget;

 - It is saved as one (1) PDF document;